Aayushman028/football-players-predicitons/README.md

 ## About The Project

 This project focuses on developing a football players prediciton model based on various parameters.
-Leveraging TensorFlow, Pandas, and Scikit-learn, a robust system capable of identifying toxic behavior in online comments has been created.
+Leveraging TensorFlow, Pandas, and Scikit-learn, a module where on the bases of the skills, gameply, performance it predics the players.

 ## Tools and Technologies: